chenkang455/Spike-Image-Reconstruction/README.md

 ### Arguments Overview
 We use three command-line arguments, `test_metric`, `test_metric`, and `test_imgs`, to specify the mode of use.

 `methods:` Specifies the methods to measure.
-Default 'Spk2ImgNet, WGSE, SSML, TFP, TFI, TFSTP'
+Default 'Spk2ImgNet, WGSE, SSML, TFP, TFI, TFSTP'.

 `metrics:` Specifies the types of metrics to measure.
-Default 'psnr, ssim, lpips, niqe, brisque, liqe_mix, clipiqa'
+Default 'psnr, ssim, lpips, niqe, brisque, liqe_mix, clipiqa'.

 `save_name:` Specifies the log file location for input.
 Default 'logs/result.log'.